Social justice

 The following principles can help us think about the notion more critically and reflexively: First, social justice is present as a concept in many different academic disciplines such as political philosophy, geography, history, social work, and psychology (e.g. Shriberg, Song, Miranda & Radliff, 2013).
 This makes it a highly interdisciplinary concept, with an already long history.
 We need to be aware of and transparent about these elements.

 Second, according to Sen (2002), different contexts as well as groups might have a different understanding of social justice.
 As such, social justice is both an intercultural and an intracultural issue.
 Even within a given context or group (e.g., parents vs. teachers; minority vs. majority students, etc.), its meanings and the ways it is experienced may be disparate, inconsistent, tacit and even underexplored.
 For Bogotch (2013: 57), “Each of the 190 plus nations is challenged to re-center how it defines educational quality to meet the needs of its nation’s citizens, not just constitutionally.
 As a result, social justice itself is made relevant contextually across geographic locations around the world”.
-Politics, socioeconomics, amongst others, also have an influence on the instability of the concept.
+Politics, and socioeconomics, amongst others, also influence the instability of the concept.
 In order to make it a valuable addition to research on education, there needs to be explicit discussions of what it means or ought to mean.
-There is also a need to document better how it is practiced in schools.
+There is also a need to document better how it is practised in schools.

 Third, besides social justice being polysemic (Rizvi, 1998: 47) it might go hand in hand with different other (polysemic) concepts such as inclusion/exclusion, equality/equity, etc. In education research around the world, although one might have the illusion that the concept is ‘universal’ in terms of what it refers to and in relation to practices, the use of locally connoted words to refer to it in/directly and explicitly/implicitly might make social justice even more difficult to construct and negotiate across borders.
 This ‘popular’ concept is multifaceted and always ideologically marked – and thus impossible to generalize.
 The dominance of Americano-centric discourses on social justice in education can have a negative influence on the way we discuss social justice in other contexts.
 There is thus a need to include ideas, beyond ‘Westernization’, concerning these issues.
 I also agree with Hackman (2006) that social justice needs to be problematized within a given (macro- and micro-) context, and with specific individuals.
 I do not believe that an effective approach to social justice is to give it a static definition, ‘generalised’ for every context of education.
-This might help us to avoid imposing certain ideologies onto others, to judge the other with our own criteria and/or to give the impression that one context is better than another.
+This might help us to avoid imposing certain ideologies onto others, to judge the other with our criteria and/or to give the impression that one context is better than another.

 In his article on education leadership and social justice, Bogotch (2013) suggests that one can adopt at least two attitudes to defining social justice in education.
-1. One starts with a definition and verifies if collected data correspond to the aspects of the definition: “the researcher concludes that social justice was found (rarely not) through this particular empirical study” (ibid.: 56).
+1. One starts with a definition and verifies if collected data correspond to the aspects of the definition: “The researcher concludes that social justice was found (rarely not) through this particular empirical study” (ibid.: 56).
 2. One starts from a broader approach, arguing that words are polysemic and that the context and those involved in it will (re)negotiate them during the research process.
 He suggests asking the following questions: “(…) are individuals, groups, or even nations capable of creating socially just conditions for others?
 How do the meanings of social justice vary across cultures?” (ibid.).
 He concludes by arguing, rightly we believe, that “We should be sceptical, therefore, when we read or hear a single definition of social justice in a strict semantic sense” (ibid.).

 Finally, it is important to bear in mind that social justice is about real people.
 And the only way we can help them or empower them to help themselves is by making it meaningful and understandable between us and with others.
 Social justice might be a “feel-good phrase” to be recited as a mantra (Bialystok, 2014), yet, we should ‘heal’ it from its woes to make it work.